Maheshwari45-HP/AI_Tutor_/README.md

-# AI Tutor — Local Orchestrator Demo
+# AI Tutor — Orchestrator Demo

 A **minimal local implementation** of an AI Tutor Orchestrator combining **FastAPI backend**, **Streamlit frontend**, and a **mock MCP server**.
 Ideal for hackathons, prototyping, or personal learning projects.